AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 When a header-transaction is confirmed by the simplex, the corresponding dapp-chain can efficiently use one-way PoR to inherit the security (and security properties) of the host simplex-chain[^dc-por].
 Similar to mutual PoR, this can provide a *security context* where otherwise-insecure methods of consensus can be done securely.

 [^dc-por]: Note: PoW dapp-chains will have a much lower difficulty than the host simplex-chain.
 Although a simplex-chain could do mutual PoR with dapp-chains, this is unnecessary and inefficient --- provided that this difficulty asymmetry exists.
-Although there is no fundamental reason that PoW dapp-chains must have a much lower difficulty, we should take care to use incentive structures that lead to this sort of outcome provided such a policy increases security of the simplex.
+Although there is no fundamental reason that PoW dapp-chains must have a much lower difficulty, we should take care to avoid any implementation that would compromise or reduce the security of the simplex.
+Practically, this probably means avoiding PoW dapp-chains (see \autoref{sec:child-chain-pow-pos-asymmetry}).

 With regards to doublespends, one-way PoR means that the reflected chain is *at least* as difficult to attack as the reflecting chain (as we covered in \autoref{sec:por-step4}).
 Since the parent simplex-chain is as difficult to attack as the complete simplex, each dapp-chain must therefore *also* be that difficult to attack.